 In this instance, Google’s update to their engagement display ad format (Lightbox ads) is no exception!
 Things are moving fast surrounding their AdGallery ad formats and Lightbox ads are a new twist on an old (and largely under-utilised) favourite.

 Lightbox ads have the potential to be pretty incredible.
 If used in the right way, Lightbox ads can be an exceptionally cheap and effective way to build brand awareness, product engagement, drive action and ultimately build loyalty to your brand or product.

-How to use Lightbox Ads
+How to use Lightbox Ads?

 Lightbox ads allow for multiple formats within the single expandable advert.
 The format gives you a number of ‘screens’ in which you can embed or upload content and allows your ad viewers to scroll through the content and engage with each screen individually.
-What this means is that you can embed an auto play video into the home screen within the ad and a series of images within the other screens which you can scroll through.
-This allows you to showcase products with billboard style image ads which can build awareness around your products.
+What this means is that you can embed an auto-play video into the home screen within the ad and a series of images within the other screens which you can scroll through.
+This allows you to showcase products with billboard-style image ads which can build awareness around your products.

 Alternatively, you can create a series of videos that your users can scroll through, almost like a directory of video content.
-If your videos are embedded through YouTube, the views within the ads will count towards your video views in YouTube.
+If your videos are embedded through YouTube, the views within the ads will count towards your video views on YouTube.

 It’s exceptionally cool and allows you to take all of your targeted ads to a whole other level.
 In my experience, depending on your marketing objectives, Lightbox ads work well targeting the display network.
-On the display network they work to build awareness for your offering and engage new customers.
+On the display network, they work to build awareness for your offering and engage new customers.
 However, when used as a remarketing ad… it goes to a whole new level.

 In doing this, it’s important to set your remarketing lists up to specifically target an action which you can encourage through engagement.
 For example, let’s say you’re an online clothing store and you’re getting a lot of people abandoning a cart full of goods.
-You could remarket to these people with Lightbox ads including catalogue specials with in built, interactive image ads.
+You could remarket to these people with Lightbox ads including catalogue specials with inbuilt, interactive image ads.
 Imagine remarketing with images which display your product on models (to show people how the clothes could be worn) as well as using engaging video content which will draw people in and reinforce your brand for the future.
 It’s a double-whammy and if targeted well will certainly make people remember you, if not come back to your site to make the purchase they previously forgot about.

 Have you been using Lightbox ads?
 I’d love to know what you think of them!